talkersource/joot/README.txt

 9.0	License

+*** ADDED BY TALKERSOURCE.COM (2023) ***

+Copyright holder Dave Jarvis granted permission via e-mail for the TalkerSource.com archive to host and distribute, via GitHub, copies of JOOT re-licensed under the terms of the MIT free open- source software license, which can be found in the LICENSE file alongside this README.txt.
+The license text below contains the unmodified, original terms, preserved for historical reference.

+*** END OF TALKERSOURCE.COM ADDENDUM ***

 This license ("License") contains rights and restrictions associated with use of the accompanying software.
 Read the License carefully before using the Software.
 By using the